 Can I borrow material from Special Collections and Archives?

 We encourage researchers to use our materials, but we also must preserve them for future scholars as well.
 Therefore, materials in Special Collections and Archives are not available for borrowing.
 Materials in the collections may be used in the reading room of Special Collections and Archives during our open hours.

 What is the locker policy?

-After you sign in at the reading room, you will need to check all of your belongings into an available locker.
-We have lockers with locks available near the reading room on the fourth floor.
+Due to the current COVID-19 Pandemic the Archives lockers are not in use.
+However, scheduled researchers will be assigned a storage bin once they have signed in at the reading room desk.
 You may keep loose paper, pencils, laptop computers, and research notes with you.
 Please be advised that for security of our collections, any material brought into the reading room is subject to search prior to leaving the Archives reading room.

 How can I get a copy of a photograph from Special Collections and Archives?